Most organisations do not track how much money they spend on office printing and therefore are likely to have never considered a print audit.

 - security and functionality

-- …and a whole bunch of other site-specific stuff too
+- …and a bunch of other site-specific stuff too

-If your business matches the profile of using multiple printers, printing across multiple sites and having a multitude of different print requirements – a print audit (in the true sense of the word) is most definitely a useful exercise.
+If your business matches the profile of using multiple printers, printing across multiple sites and having a multitude of different print requirements – a print audit (in the genuine sense of the term) is most definitely a useful exercise.

 If not, it is still important to understand: Who is using print, are they happy and how much is it costing.
 It might also make sense to look at processes and ask a trusted partner: “do you know how we could do this better?”.
 For many businesses, this is often best handled as a conversation and followed up by a proposal of recommendations.